 When to start promoting your book

-We DO know something about marketers as messaging strategists and copywriters for our business.
+We DO know something about marketing as messaging strategists and copywriters for our business.
 But this is a new industry for us, so take our approach with a grain of salt.

 That being said, our strategy to promoting our novel has been to start immediately.
 We knew from the get-go we were onto a compelling story and that we wanted it in as many hands as possible.